Mountain Page, North Carolina

 Mountain Page is an unincorporated community in Henderson County, North Carolina, United States.
 It is in the southeastern edge of the county.
 The ZIP code is 28773 with a Saluda address even though Saluda is in neighboring Polk County.
-Mountain Page is named after the locale Page family.
+Mountain Page is named after the local Page family.
 The community backs up to the Greenville Watershed in neighboring Greenville County, South Carolina.
 The community is 12 miles south of Hendersonville, North Carolina the county seat.
 Mountain Page is a part of the Asheville Metropolitan Area.